Loading...

 Options for mbox export

 Close the existing archive.
-Go to the Setup -> Data Format and create a new database:
+Go to the Setup -> Archive Format and create a new database:

 New db for importing from mbox